 In 2006, Southeastern Massachusetts had communications problems.
-Inadequate bandwidth, limited broadband coverage and poor cell phone service threatened to hold us back as the rest of the nation moved ahead.
-But that year an extraordinary public meeting of over a hundred local business, government, and community leaders tackled those problems head-on.
+Inadequate bandwidth, limited broadband coverage and poor cell phone service threatened to hold our region back, both technologically and economically.

-Those funds resulted in the design and construction of a 350 mile network of fiber optic network operating with the latest technologies and highest speeds available.
-Additionally, the regional collocation data center provides a location for municipal and commercial entities to host equipment or secure cloud services in a secure, reliable location on the Cape.
+That investment funded the design and construction of a 350 mile fiber optic cable network, with the latest technologies and highest speeds available.
+In addition, a regional collocation data center was created to provide a location for municipal and commercial entities to host equipment and/or cloud services in a secure, reliable location on the Cape.

 The OpenCape Network went live in January of 2013 and continues to impress with its speed and reliability.
 The OpenCape network is an open access network, meaning other providers can utilize the network to launch additional services in the area to local governments, business, and residents of Cape Cod, the Islands and Southeastern Massachusetts.